ungive/discord-music-presence/PRIVACY.md

 * You should be aware that some media might contain Personal Data.
   It is your responsibility to disable applications that play media with Personal Data attached to it.
+* The application updates itself by default.
+  This is done securely by downloading via an encrypted connection, verifying the download's content with a checksum and authenticating it with a cryptographic signature.
 * Additionally, the application reports limited statistics at most once a day, to understand how many users are actively using the software, which old versions are still in use and for how long,